grubk/NimbusNotes/README.md

 A real-time collaborative note-taking app with modern UI/UX, organization-based sharing, and smart formatting features.
 Perfect for STEM students.

+Nimbus Notes is currently not supported on mobile devices.

 ---

 ## 🚀 Features